 - Bardo National Museum: Massive displays of stunning mosaic grace the interior of this museum which is among the top museums in North Africa.
 The most treasured and important mosaics in Africa can be seen within the walls of the Bardo and showcases how skilled and masterful artists of the Byzantine and Roman era were.

-Activities in Tunisia in the winter
+Activities in Tunisia in the fall, winter, or spring

 - Visit Ichkeul lake: Nature lovers would be excited to partake in some of the most amazing and beautiful feats of nature albeit from a distance.
 Snowbirds will have a wonderful time bird watching at Ichkeul Lake during the winter.
 The migratory birdslike egrets, flamingos, and storks flock to this UNESCO heritage site for the winter.